Invariant Theory, Magic State Distillation, and Bounds on Classical Codes: Magic state distillation and unsigned weight enumerators

 \subsection{An exhaustive search over all $[[n,1]]$ $M_3$-codes for $n<20$}

 Given the above results, it is straightforward to carry out a computational search for magic state distillation routines of a given length that outperform the $5$-qubit code.
 Here we present a search for all codes with size $n<20$.
-Other authors have mentioned carrying out smaller searches in \cite{MSD, reichardt2005quantum} but to our knowledge, these were not claimed to be exhaustive, and \cite{rall2017signed} only searched over $M_3$-codes of length $n \leq 7$.
+Other authors have mentioned carrying out smaller searches \cite{MSD, reichardt2005quantum} but to our knowledge, these were not claimed to be exhaustive, and \cite{rall2017signed} only searched over $M_3$-codes of length $n \leq 7$.

-As shown above, an $[[n,1]]$ $M_3$-code is determined by a maximal self-orthogonal linear code over $GF(4)$ of odd length $n$.
+As mentioned above, the stabilizers of any $[[n,1]]$ $M_3$-code form a maximal self-orthogonal linear code over $GF(4)$ of odd length $n$.
 Any such code can be obtained by shortening a self-dual linear code over $GF(4)$ at one coordinate.
 All linear self-dual codes over $GF(4)$ with $n \leq 20$ have been classified in a series of papers over the past few decades \cite{macwilliams1978self, Conway1979, harada2010classification, harada2011classification}, and are conveniently available at \cite{munemasa_codes_website}.
 Using MAGMA \cite{magma}, we computed all inequivalent ways of shortening these codes to obtain all inequivalent $[[n,1]]$ $M_3$-codes of length $n<20$.
-For each such code, we computed the weight enumerator and then the threshold using Equation \eqref{error-output}.
+For each such code, we computed the weight enumerator and then the threshold using Equation \eqref{error-output}. { The computation took less than a few minutes on an ordinary desktop computer.}

-Results for $n=17$ and $n=19$ using codes classified only somewhat recently in \cite{harada2010classification, harada2011classification} are shown in Figure \ref{fig:search-results}.
+Results for $n=17$ and $n=19$ using codes classified only somewhat recently (in 2010 and 2011) by Harada et. al. \cite{harada2010classification, harada2011classification} are shown in Figure \ref{fig:search-results}.
 We found that no codes have a threshold which exceeds that of the 5-qubit code.

 While we hope to extend this computational search to codes of larger length in the near future, in the next section, we will attempt to use Equation \eqref{error-output} to place more general constraints on magic state distillation routines.